Mollie Gillen: Early life and education

 Mollie Gillen was born Mollie Woolnough in Sydney, New South Wales in Australia, the daughter of Dr. R. E. Woolnough and Bertha Grace Woolnough (née Youdale) in 1908.

-At the age of 10, her parents died within a few months of each other: her father who was a medical doctor died from the epidemic of influenza due to tending many patients after WWI.
-Mollie grew up under the care of her grandparents.
+When she was 10, her parents died within a few months of each other.
+Her father, who was a medical doctor, died of influenza due to tending many patients after World War I. Mollie grew up under the care of her grandparents.
 She was educated at Loreto Normanhurst and in 1930 graduated with a bachelor of arts from the University of Sydney.
 While working in London in the 1930s, she met her future husband, Orval John Gillen, a warrant officer with the Royal Canadian Air Force Headquarters Staff then stationed in England.
-They were married in London on 25 June 1940 and they moved to Canada in 1941.
+They were married in London on 25 June 1940 and moved to Canada in 1941.

 Writing career

 Gillen's writing career started in the 1950s.
 As a federal government information officer in Ottawa, she edited government journals.
 She was also active on the executive of the University Women's Club of Ottawa, serving as its first vice-president.

 Mollie's first mystery novel, Star of Death, was published in England in 1960.
 Also her many short stories were published in various publications including The Sunday Evening Post.

 In 1961, she moved to Toronto and eventually became associate editor and staff writer for the Canadian magazine Chatelaine.
 Mollie published numerous articles for this women's magazine, concerning social problems in the community.

 Her research led her to write and publish many books on various topics important to Canada and Australia including: The Masseys: Founding Family (1965), The Prince and His Lady (1970), The Assassination of the Prime Minister (1972), The Wheel of Things: A Biography of L.M.
 Montgomery (1975), The Search for John Small (1985) and The Founders of Australia: A Biographical Dictionary of the First Fleet (1989).

 In 1995, she received Hon.D.
 Litt. from her alma mater for her work on the First Fleet and the history of early Australia.
 She was made a Member of the Order of Australia (AM) in recognition of her contributions "to genealogy and to Australian historical research" in the 1995 Australia Day Honours.